Windofbitter/wind-task/README.md

 The TUI reads from `.wind-task/` and is read-only (no mutations).

+Codex CLI

+- Register the MCP server globally (stdio transport):

+  codex mcp add mcp-task-server -- node /absolute/path/to/this/repo/dist/index.js

+- Verify registration:

+  codex mcp list

+- Show details or remove:

+  codex mcp get mcp-task-server --json codex mcp remove mcp-task-server

+- Notes
+  - Codex CLI stores config in `~/.codex/config.toml`.
+  - Use an absolute path in the `add` command to avoid `cwd` issues.
+  - This server requires a `project` for all tools and `?project=` on resources; include it in your prompts so the agent passes it.

 Smoke Test (optional)

 - Run a small client that creates a task, appends a log, moves state, and reads the timeline: